DevelopmentArc/react-indepth/life_cycle/birth/premounting_with_componentwillmount.md

 In the example above we call `this.setState()` and update our current state before render.
 If we need state values on calculations passed in `props`, this is where we should do the logic.

 Other uses for `componentWillMount()` includes registering to global events, such as a Flux store.
-If you Component needs to respond to global Native UI events, such as `window` re-sizing or focus changes, this is a good place to do it[^2].
+If your Component needs to respond to global Native UI events, such as `window` re-sizing or focus changes, this is a good place to do it[^2].

 ***Next Up:*** [Component `render()`](component_render.md)